-Farida Adventures offers customised trips for small groups of people to such diverse destinations as Cairo, Luxor, Hydra, Istanbul and Marrakech, mainly specialising in Belly Dance holidays.
+Farida Adventures offers customised belly dance holidays for small groups of people to such diverse destinations as Cairo, Luxor, and Istanbul, mainly specialising in belly dance but also with lots of sightseeing opportunities.
 The portfolio has grown over the years and now offers a much wider range.
 Read on to see how Kay Taylor has gradually developed the range of Farida Adventures.

 Kay Taylor travelled to Cairo regularly with her costume business Farida Dance and each time found different things to do and see and her network of contacts and friends grew.
 Kay only includes things in her schedule which she has tried - so they all come with a personal recommendation.
 All included parts of your 'Farida Advenutre' are led by Kay, Yasmina or Nibal to ensure you get the most from your time.